 Director: Chris Marker

 Chris Marker’s short sci-fi film La Jetée is one of the most remarkable in the genre.
 The plot is beguiling and the form of the film itself is utterly unique.
-The basic story involves a hazy childhood memory of the main character in which he was on an observation deck of an airport and remembers seeing a woman and incident involving a man, which he later realizes was the man dying.
+The basic story involves a hazy childhood memory of the main character in which he was on an observation deck of an airport and remembers seeing a woman and an incident involving a man, which he later realizes was the man dying.
 A third world war occurs, involving nuclear weapons that produce fallout rendering the surface of the planet uninhabitable.
 The survivors — presiding over a “kingdom of rats” — live in underground galleries below the destroyed remains of Paris.
 Scientists conduct time travel experiments on prisoners of war.
 The main character, who was a soldier during the war, travels back in time and meets the woman from his childhood memory.
 Then he is sent into the future, to try to enlist help to save humanity of the present.
 People from the future eventually send him to the past to be with the woman again.
 But as he runs to her, he is shot by an agent of the present day “experimentators” who followed him into the past.
 He realizes that his childhood memory was of him witnessing his own death.
-This time travel story became the inspiration of the later feature-length film 12 Monkeys.
+This time travel story, with slight echoes of Oedipus Rex, became the inspiration of the later feature-length film 12 Monkeys.

 The form of the film is even more remarkable than the story.
 It is almost entirely made up of still photographs artistically edited together.
 There is just one shot of moving film, showing the woman waking up and blinking.
 A narrator provides a voice-over throughout the film.
 There is also music (Euro-classical) and sound effects.
 But the shots break suddenly, or other times dissolve into each other.
 The narration and music and sound effects begin and end meaningfully.
 All of these things are part of the montage, which is astonishingly sublime.
 The gritty interpretation of the future was greatly inspiring to the so-called cyberpunk subgenre.